 The furnace is placed above the grate at the base of the boiler; the solid fuel inside the boiler is burnt down by the use of this furnace.

-It is a single-ended boiler which consists of four furnaces.
+It is a single-ended boiler that consists of four furnaces.
 These furnaces are normally channelized for strength.
 In this type of boiler, each furnace has its separate combustion chamber.

 The smoke-box consists of several smoke tubes which are placed horizontally, connected with the combustion chamber of the chimney.
 The smoke moves to the smoke tubes and lastly enters the chimney.

-Chimney is placed to wear-out the unwanted gases and smoke out of the boiler, and it is released into the atmosphere.
+The chimney is placed to wear out the unwanted gases and smoke out of the boiler, and it is released into the atmosphere.